TotemArts/Renegade-X/README.md

   - Engine          <- Git Ignored (From SDK)
   - Example Assets  <- Git Ignored (From SDK)
   - UDK Game        <- Git Ignored (From SDK)

+Note: The Head revision contains the latest code, as it is being developed by the team.
+As such, it may reference assets that have not yet been released in the SDK, which can cause compile errors, warnings, and unexpeced behaviour.
+Therefore, It's recommended to checkout the branch that coincides with the version of the SDK you have downloaded.